How to Get a Wikipedia Page and How to Be Eligible

 So, what does notability have to do with it?
 Basically, a subject is assumed to be notable if it has received “significant coverage” in “reliable sources” that are not controlled by the subject of the Wikipedia article.

-If you want to create a Wikipedia page, the subject of the page must have notability above all else.
+If you want to create a Wikipedia page, the page’s subject must have notability above all else.
 This means:

 1. Significant Coverage: The subject of the article must have received significant coverage from reliable sources.
 “Significant coverage” means that the source addresses the subject directly and in detail; a mere mention or two in an article is not enough.